jgritman/grails-five-jquery-plugins/bbq/bbq.md

 # BBQ functionality #

- * When the hash value of a U
+ * Event listener for when the URL's hash value changes
  * Uses HTML5 hashchange event or adds this feature for older browsers

 !SLIDE